 The name comes from Eugene Fairfield MacPike.
-Entrepreneur, free spirit, geneologist, inventor of the refrigerated box car, all around cool dude--and my maternal great-grandfather.
+Entrepreneur, free spirit, geneologist, all around cool dude--and my maternal great-grandfather.
 There are some pictures at right.

 But why not Wightman?